B.A. (CUHK), PDEd (CUHK)

 The researchers in the School Psychology Laboratory are concerned with the improvement of school environment and the exploration of psychological mechanisms that influence teaching/learning and the positive development of students.
 We are also concerned about how parenting contributes to the growth of children.
 We raise questions such as: What teaching practices facilitate students’ learning?
 What would make students be more motivated?
 What teachers’ feedback will enhance students’ self-efficacy?
 What contribute to student engagement in school?
 What are the evidence-based interventions for the social-emotional development of students?
 How can positive psychology be used in education?
 What training instills compassion in student leaders?
 How is Chinese parenting different from parenting in Western cultures?
 What role does autonomy granting play in Chinese parenting?
 How can positive psychology be integrated with parent education?

-We are recruiting interns for the academic year of 2017/18.
-The research interns will be involved in about three research projects.
+We are recruiting interns for the summer of 2018.
+The research interns will be involved in at least two research projects.
 The first project is the study of the effectiveness of mindfulness for students and teachers in school setting.
 We investigate the impact of mindfulness in social-emotional as well as cognitive domains.
-The second project is an intervention program for preteens in the international schools in Shenzhen.
-This program is developed with the theoretical basis of Emotion-Focused Therapy and aimed at promoting the social emotional well-being of preteens.
-A free mobile app has been developed to go along with this program.
-The third project is a social-inclusion project for ethnic minority students in Hong Kong.
+The second project is a social-inclusion project for ethnic minority students in Hong Kong.
 This project includes both research and intervention components in school setting.

 In general, interns should have proficiency in both English and Chinese.
 However, students who do not know Chinese but have proficiency in South Indian languages (e.g., Urdu) are most welcome for the social inclusion project.
 All the interns are expected to be responsible and independent research assistants.
 Preference will be given to the students in social sciences and have the passion to pursue graduate study or a career in psychology.
 They are required to attend bi-weekly lab meeting from 2:30 p.m. to 4:30 p.m. on Wednesday.

-Students who are interested in the internship, please complete an application form and send it to Dr. Emily Tsoi, Research Officer of the laboratory, by e-mail (email@example.com) before July 31, 2017.
-They should specify which semester they want to enroll.
+Students who are interested in the internship, please complete an application form and send it to Dr. Emily Tsoi, Research Officer of the laboratory, by e-mail (firstname.lastname@example.org) before April 15, 2018.
 We may invite short listed applicants for a meeting before making the final decision.
-Successful applicants will be informed by August 5, 2017.
+Successful applicants will be informed by May 1, 2018.